temporalio/edu-interacting-with-workflows-typescript-code/samples/custom-search-attributes/README.md

 }
 ```

-This lists all the WOrkflows that fulfill this query.
+This lists all the Workflows that fulfill this query.

 ## Part D: Running Your Workflows